Existence and obstructions for the curvature on compact manifolds with boundary: Curvature functions for surfaces with boundary

-In this case we will prove a sufficient and necessary condition to functions belong to PC($g$) or PC$^0$($g$), see Definition in introduction.
-We start the analysis by proving the following result.
+In this case, we will prove a sufficient and necessary condition for functions belonging to PC($g$) or PC$^0$($g$), see definitions (c) and (d) in the introduction.
+We start the analysis by providing the following result.

-\begin{proposition} Let $(M,g)$ be a compact Riemannian surface with nonempty boundary. \begin{itemize} \item[(a)] Given $\kappa\in C^\infty(\partial M)$, with $\kappa\not\equiv 0$, there exists a solution $u\in C^\infty(M)$ to the problem $\Delta_g u=0$ in $M$ with $ \partial u/\partial \nu_{g}=\kappa e^{u}$ on $\partial M$ if and only if, $\kappa$ changes sign and $\int_{\partial M}\kappa da<0$. \item[(b)] Given $K\in C^\infty(M)$, with $K\not\equiv 0$, there exists a solution $u\in C^\infty(M)$ to the problem $-\Delta_g u=Ke^{2u}$ in $M$ with $ \partial u/\partial \nu_{g}=0$ on $\partial M$ if and only if, $K$ changes sign and $\int_{\partial M}K dv<0$. \end{itemize} \end{proposition} \begin{proof} Let us prove item (a).
+\begin{proposition} Let $(M,g)$ be a compact Riemannian surface with nonempty boundary. \begin{itemize} \item[(a)] Given $\kappa\in C^\infty(\partial M)$, with $\kappa\not\equiv 0$, there exists a solution $u\in C^\infty(M)$ to the problem $\Delta_g u=0$ in $M$ with $ \partial u/\partial \nu_{g}=\kappa e^{u}$ on $\partial M$ if and only if, $\kappa$ changes sign and $\int_{\partial M}\kappa da<0$. \item[(b)] Given $K\in C^\infty(M)$, with $K\not\equiv 0$, there exists a solution $u\in C^\infty(M)$ to the problem $-\Delta_g u=Ke^{2u}$ in $M$ with $ \partial u/\partial \nu_{g}=0$ on $\partial M$ if and only if, $K$ changes sign and $\int_{M}K dv<0$. \end{itemize} \end{proposition} \begin{proof} Let us prove item (a).
 Suppose $u\in C^\infty(M)$ is such that $\Delta_gu=0$ in $M$ and $\partial u/\partial\nu_g=\kappa e^u$ on $\partial M$.
 Using integration by parts we get

 which implies that $\kappa$ changes sign.
 Since $u\not\equiv 0$, then

 Now, suppose that $\kappa$ changes sign and $\int_{\partial M}\kappa da<0$.
 Define

 Using the hypothesis, it is not difficulty to show that $\mathcal D\not=\emptyset$ and $w\not\equiv 0$ on $\partial M$ for all $w\in\mathcal D$.
 Now define the functional $F:\mathcal D\rightarrow\mathbb R$ given by